NicolasHov/PassTech.io/README.md

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki](https://github.com/NicolasHov/blue-cheese-project/wiki)._
+_For more examples and usage, please refer to the [Wiki](https://github.com/NicolasHov/PassTech.io/wiki)._
 -->

 ## Release History
 * 0.1.0
-    * The first proper release ... (wip)
+    * The first proper release ...
 * 0.0.1
     * Work in progress (now)

 ## Meta